svipe/schemas/README.md

   ..
 }
 ```

-The response has the same JSON format but signed by the peer.
+The response has the same JSON format but signed by the peer, so signature is different.

 ### Obsolete implementation